-Section 16(a) of the Securities Exchange Act of 1934 (the "Act") requires the Company's directors, officers and persons who own more than 10% of the Company's common stock to file with the Securities and Exchange Commission and the New York Stock Exchange reports concerning their ownership of the

-Company's common stock and changes in such ownership.
+Section 16(a) of the Securities Exchange Act of 1934 (the "Act") requires the Company's directors, officers and persons who own more than 10% of the Company's common stock to file with the Securities and Exchange Commission and the New York Stock Exchange reports concerning their ownership of the Company's common stock and changes in such ownership.
 Copies of such reports are required to be furnished to the Company.
-To the Company's knowledge, based solely on a review of copies of such reports furnished to the Company during or with respect to the Company's most recent fiscal year, all Section 16(a) filing requirements applicable to persons who were, during the most recent fiscal year, officers or directors of the Company or greater than 10% beneficial owners of its common stock were complied with except that through inadvertence, initial statements of beneficial ownership on Form 3 for two officers, William Still and Mark Popovsky, who became subject to Section 16(a) reporting requirements at the end of fiscal year 2005, were not timely filed.
-There were no transactions not timely filed as a result of this inadvertence.
+To the Company's knowledge, based solely on a review of copies of such reports furnished to the Company during or with respect to the Company's most recent fiscal year, all Section 16(a) filing requirements applicable to persons who were, during the most recent fiscal year, officers or directors of the Company or greater than 10% beneficial owners of its common stock were complied with except that through inadvertence.
+A Form 3 was not timely filed for the following eight individuals who became subject to the Section 16(b) filing requirements in fiscal year 2008: Janet Conneely, Keiko Hattori, Stephen Swenson, Mark Beucler, Mikael Gordon, William Granville, James O'Shaughnessy, and Anthony Pare.
+Also through inadvertence, Forms 4 for one transaction for Thomas Lawlor and one transaction for Stephen Swenson were not timely filed.